Apangshu-2021/Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
-A ml model that can process tweets and can predict whether they have positive or negative sentiment attached with them
+This repository contains a ml model that can process tweets and can predict whether they have positive or negative sentiment attached with them

 It contains 1,600,000 tweets extracted using the twitter api .
 The tweets have been annotated (0 = negative, 4 = positive) and they can be used to detect sentiment .